Antonio-III/obsidian-notes/BSU/Creative Industry Challenge.md

 Lastly, is the implementation of a chatbot for a user-interactive experience, and to potentially answer basic questions a customer may have.
 The chatbot itself has been programmed only to answer basic questions, like showing the menu or prices.
 Any topics outside the scope of its pre-defined goals will not result in any meaningful response.
 Adding the chatbot hasn't been difficult, as it openly supports web integration.

+## Statement on Collab

+My role in this project was to be the main front-end developer for the implementation of the website.
+What this means is that I was the person that would primarily write the HTML and CSS.
+The details of what was to be written in the HTML/CSS is based on what the final UI prototype was, so I can't just write anything and everything for the implementation.

+I didn't implement anything until after the presentation